FadeOrigin/FormulaInterpret-Java/README.md

 # FormulaInterpret-Java
-Interpret a plain text formula, parse variables, then get result.
+Interpret a plain text formula, pass variables, then get result.

-four operator supported:
-1:+
-2:-
-3:*
-4:/
-parentheses are supported
+So you can store formula in database or file, and pass variables during runtime.

+Available operators:+ - * /
+Parentheses are also available.

+Run efficiency:
+Use a four variables and two constants formula to test, run on I7 6600U.
+Construct costs 6.6s for one million times.
+Pass Variables and get float result costs 3.4s for one million times.

+.net/.net Core version will come out later.

 Sample Code: